 “I am still wondering”, says a retired university lecturer, “what the Nigerian Electricity Regulatory Commission, NERC stands for – who it represents, and how effective it is in the regulation of activities and programs in the Nigerian power sector.
 I should think, infant I am sure, that from all indications, it does not in itself understand what it stands for, and secondly and lastly too, it has ended up being a tool, indeed a strong tool, in the hands of illegitimate and profligate governments, this present regime being the worse I have ever seen.”

-“NERC is rewarding inefficiency, it does not have the capacity; their failure has also brought us to where we are now”, Uket Obonga, Secretary, Nigerian Electricity Consumers Advocacy Network, was speaking during one of Africa Independent Television, AIT’s popular morning programme.
+“NERC is rewarding inefficiency, it does not have the capacity; their failure has also brought us to where we are now”, Uket Obonga, Secretary, Nigerian Electricity Consumers Advocacy Network, was speaking during Africa Independent Television, AIT’s popular morning programme.

 NERC’s lack of regulatory capacity, and its role as an appendage of the ruling class is not coming to the fore the first time, it has been there over time.
-Sometime in 2019, while speaking with one of the editors of Energy Window International in Owerri, South-East Nigeria, Dr. Sam Amadi, former Chairman, NERC, had raised concerns of trusting in NERC as a regulator of a sector whose ability to provide electricity services to the public was abysmally lacking.
+Sometime in 2019, while speaking with one of the editors of Energy Window International in Owerri, South-East Nigeria, Dr. Sam Amadi, former Chairman, NERC, had raised concerns of believing in NERC as a regulator of a sector whose ability to provide electricity services to the public was abysmally lacking.

 “No one pulls the cart before the horse”, he says, “Therefore no one effectively regulates a system that is inadequate.
 And one cannot create efficient market without products.
 The Nigerian power sector therefore is inefficient because it lacks capacity.
 Build capacity before regulation, and privatize when there is sufficiency, thereby creating conditions for effective and efficient regulation, but here the reverse is the case.
 It therefore should not be expected, based on this premise, that NERC should effectively regulate a sector that has no capacity, this is my point.”

 “There was a disconnect from inception”, and “disconnect” he had referred to as “limiting factors”, which he also explained to mean the politically-motivated step of citing most of the power stations away from the source of gas, or points from where gas could easily have been accessible.
-Other limitations he outlined to include government’s failure to create conditions that enhance smooth and effective operation, a political economy that lacks effective and strategic modus operandi, and exacerbated by the leadership quest for ethnic balancing.
+Other limitations he outlined to include government’s failure to create conditions that enhance smooth and effective operation, a political economy that lacks effective and strategic modus operandi, exacerbated by the leadership quest for ethnic balancing.

 He stated that stronger governance and regulation are essential to managing the inefficiency resulting from the chain link theory that defines the industry worldwide, “for Nigeria is not peculiar except the manner of thought and the lackadaisical attitude of those who manage the governance affairs.”